adamscott/godot-website/collections/_release_4_5/entry-systems-animation-bind-bones-to-other-bones-with-boneconstraint3d.md

 importance: 2
 anchor: bind-bones-to-other-bones-with-boneconstraint3d
 title: Bind bones to other bones with `BoneConstraint3D`
-blockquote: yo dawg, I heard you like bones
+blockquote: Yo dawg, I heard you like constraints, so I put constraints in your bones so you can pose while you pose
 text: |
-  With `BoneConstraint3D` and the new `AimModifier3D`, `CopyTransfromModifier3D`, and `ConvertTransfromModifier3D`, it is now possible to bind bones to other bones.
-It opens up the door for more natural movements and poses.
+  With `BoneConstraint3D` and the new `AimModifier3D`, `CopyTransformModifier3D`, and `ConvertTransformModifier3D`, it is now possible to bind bones to other bones.
+This opens up the door for more natural movements and poses.

   This feature is notably really helpful for handling virtual reality and metaverse avatars.
 contributors: